RecipeTips.Com Home cooking tips & advice | Knowledge | How to Prepare Chili Ingredients

-Seasoned Insight > Entertaining > How to Prepare Chili Ingredients
+How to Prepare Chili Ingredients - Cooking Tips

 Kitchen Tips and Techniques: Chili

-• Fully develop chili's flavor by browning the meat along with the spices and onions.
+• Fully develop the flavor of homemade chili by browning the meat along with the spices and onions.

 • A touch of instant coffee gives chili a rich color and flavor.

-• Rotate the lid on and off of the Chili while cooking.
-If the lid is left on from beginning to end the Chili tends to be runny, if left off it may become too thick.
+• Alternate between removing and replacing the lid on the pan of chili while cooking.
+If the lid is left on from beginning to end of the cooking process, your chili recipes could become runny, and if the lid is left off, the chili may become too thick.

 • Adding beans early in the cooking process allows them to absorb the flavor of the chili.
 Dark red or black kidney beans work best; they keep their shape better than light red kidney beans.